databrary/design/curation/messinger-ingestcall.md

 3. Camera view of parents?
 We can also store/upload these even if they can't be shared.

+Will get us the videos of the parents

 4. Rename conditions to something accessible to other users?
-(Currently: "Face-to-face", "Stillf ace", "Reunion" -- seem as transparent as anything we have, no?)
+(Currently: "Face-to-face", "Still face", "Reunion" -- seem as transparent as anything we have, no?)

+Change still face to still-face

 5. Other contributors, investigators?